Kellyanne Conway

-Early life
+Early life and education

-Kellyanne Elizabeth Fitzpatrick was born on January 20, 1967, in the Atco section of Waterford Township, New Jersey, to Diane (née DiNatale) and John Fitzpatrick.
+Kellyanne Elizabeth Fitzpatrick was born on January 20, 1967, in Camden, New Jersey, to Diane (née DiNatale) and John Fitzpatrick, and grew up in the nearby Atco section of Waterford Township, New Jersey.
 Conway's father had German, English, and Irish ancestry, while her mother is of Italian descent; John Fitzpatrick owned a small trucking company, and Diane worked at a bank.
 Conway's parents divorced when she was three, and she was raised by her mother, grandmother, and two unmarried aunts in Atco.
 She graduated from St. Joseph High School in 1985 as class valedictorian.
 In high school, she also sang in the choir, played field hockey, worked on floats for parades, and was a cheerleader.
 A 1992 New Jersey Organized Crime Commission report identified Conway's grandfather, Jimmy "The Brute" DiNatale, as a mob associate of the Philadelphia crime family; DiNatale did not reside with Conway's grandmother, Conway, and the rest of her family.
 Conway's cousin, Mark DeMarco, has stated that while in high school, Conway ordered members of the football team to stop bullying him; according to DeMarco, the bullying stopped.
 Her family is Catholic.

 Conway credits her experience working for eight summers on a blueberry farm in Hammonton, New Jersey, for teaching her a strong work ethic.
 "The faster you went, the more money you'd make," she said.
 At age 16, she won the New Jersey Blueberry Princess pageant.
-At age 20, she won the World Champion Blueberry Packing competition: "Everything I learned about life and business started on that farm."
+At age 20, she won the World Champion Blueberry Packing competition.
+"Everything I learned about life and business started on that farm," she said in September 2016.

-Conway graduated magna cum laude with a Bachelor of Arts in political science from Trinity College, Washington, D.C. (now Trinity Washington University), where she was elected to Phi Beta Kappa.
-She earned a Juris Doctor with honors from the George Washington University Law School in 1992.
+Conway attended Trinity College, Washington, D.C., now Trinity Washington University, where she was elected to Phi Beta Kappa and graduated magna cum laude with a Bachelor of Arts in political science.
+In 1992, she earned a Juris Doctor with honors from the George Washington University Law School.

+Career

 After graduation, she served as a judicial clerk for Judge Richard A. Levie of the Superior Court of the District of Columbia.

-Early career